 Making friends across St Albans works best when plans are convenient.
 A short catch‑up in the centre, a walk around Verulamium Park, or a calm chat near the Abbey keeps things comfortable.
 The first meet should be public and time‑boxed; the second meet is where momentum builds.
 Keeping plans local makes meeting again far easier — and repeat meet‑ups are what turn introductions into real friendships.

-Whether you have just moved to St Albans or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to St Albans, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: